V-Sekai/manuals/decisions/20241219-scriptable-sign.md

 ### User Interface Integration with Godot Signals

-- Godot's signal system will connect sign interactions with the user interface, enabling dynamic updates of "like" counts and other relevant information in the user's HUD or profile.
+- We will connect sign interactions with the user interface, enabling dynamic updates of "like" counts and other relevant information in the user's HUD or profile.

 ## The Benefits